-Information about book awards from the New Zealand Post Book Awards to the Pulitzer Prize for Literature.
+Information about book awards from the Ockham New Zealand Book Awards to the Pulitzer Prize for Literature.

 Literary prizes celebrate creative achievement and artistic excellence.
 Since 1901, when the first Nobel Prize for Literature went to Sully Prudhomme over Leo Tolstoy, they have been often accompanied by the whiff of scandal.
 Despite this - or perhaps because of it - the number of prizes continues to increase, as do the rewards reaped by the winners.